-General Patton’s Troops at Roy’s Cafe?
-Well not exactly, but many people that live in the Mojave Desert drive portions of old Route 66 through Amboy California en route to Laughlin or Las Vegas Nevada.
-Most Mojave Desert residents have heard the General Patton legends about training his troops in the desert during World War II, many of these training areas were near Route 66 in California.
+General Patton’s troops at Roy’s Cafe?
+Well not exactly… Many people that live in the Mojave Desert drive portions of old Route 66 through Amboy, California en route to Laughlin or Las Vegas, Nevada.
+Most Mojave Desert residents have heard the legends about General Patton training his troops in the desert during World War II.
+Many of these training areas were near Route 66 in California.

-At the time the War Department realized the necessity that troops had to be well trained under harsh conditions to withstand the rigors of battle over rough terrain and in inhospitable climates, thus, the Desert Training Center, California-Arizona Maneuver Area (DTC-CAMA) was created in 1942.
-This was the largest military training ground in the history of the military.
-To learn more about the DTC-CAMA the following websites have much information as well as directions to their museum that is located 30 miles east of Indio California on Interstate 10.
+At the time the War Department realized the absolute necessity that troops would have to be well trained under harsh conditions to withstand the rigors of battle over rough terrain and in inhospitable climates.
+Thus, the Desert Training Center, California-Arizona Maneuver Area (DTC-CAMA) was created in 1942.
+This was the largest training ground in the history of the military.
+To learn more about the DTC-CAMA check the following website.
+It has a lot of information as well as directions to the museum located 30 miles east of Indio California on Interstate 10.

 Take It Easy – Mojave

 You might also be interested in these stories: